Amos Magee: Maccabiah Games

 At the 2005 Maccabiah Games in Israel, Magee assisted Team USA head coach Lev Kirshner, as the team won a silver medal.
 In December 2007, Magee coached the Team USA Maccabiah squad to the gold medal at the 2007 Pan American Maccabiah Games in Buenos Aires, Argentina; Al Albert was his assistant coach.

 Minnesota Thunder

-Magee was a player/assistant coach of the Minnesota Thunder in 2003–04, and its assistant coach from 2004-05.
+Magee was a player/assistant coach of the Minnesota Thunder in 2003–04, and its assistant coach from 2004 to 2005.
 He was named Head Coach of the Minnesota Thunder in October 2005, when he was 34 years of age.
 He resigned as Thunder manager on July 22, 2008, halfway through the 2008 season.

 Portland Timbers

 On November 21, 2008, Magee was inducted into the United Soccer League Hall of Fame.
 The same day he was also named Director of Soccer Development for the Portland Timbers of the USL First Division.
 In the winter of 2013 Magee left the Portland Timbers for family reasons.